 The PADI Open Water Diver course consists of three main phases:

-Knowledge Development (online, independent stud or in a classroom) to understand basic principles of scuba diving
+Knowledge Development (online, independent study or in a classroom) to understand basic principles of scuba diving

 Five Confined Water Dives to learn basic scuba skills